 This is not the trail that goes along the base of the canyon, instead it traverses along the top ridge and looks down on the canyon and it looks down on Zabriskie Point

 .
 It has impressive views of the badlands.

 No exit to the west, don't even think about it - there is a 40 ft fault line (a sheer drop) all along the western end of this trail.
 You must go back the way you came.

-It is difficult to get started - north of the parking lot there is a sign to the 'Golden Canyon' trail, but instead of hiking down the 'Golden Canyon' trail, climb up the sandstone wall that is right there.
-This is the hardest part of the hike, and it takes some climbing, but if you look you can see how it can be done.
+To get started - north of the parking lot there is a sign for the 'Golden Canyon' trail, but instead of hiking down the 'Golden Canyon' trail, climb up the sandstone wall that is right there.
+It takes some climbing, if you look you can see how it can be done, but do it carefully.

 Thereafter, the hike has decent trails, but at times it can be on very narrow trails with serious drop offs and stiff winds.
 Do not attempt to hike to the summit of Manley Beacon.

 Shared By: Jim Herzog